On approximating copulas by finite mixtures: Proofs

-\begin{proof} [ Theorem~\ref{thm: one dim approx} ] We first prove the theorem for the $L_1$ norm.
+\begin{proof} [ \textbf{Theorem~\ref{thm: one dim approx} }] We first prove the theorem for the $L_1$ norm.
 Let $U$ be a random variable with density $g$.
-Applying the transformation $X= H^{- 1} (U)$ yields an absolutely continuous random variable with support on the whole real line and whose density is $f = h \cdot (g \circ H^{- 1})$.
+Applying the transformation $X= H^{- 1} (U)$ yields an absolutely continuous random variable with support on the whole real line with density $f = h \cdot (g \circ H^{- 1})$.
 Furthermore, $f$ is clearly both continuous and bounded.
 We can apply theorem \ref{bacharoglu_theorem} to get the following approximation property.

 For every $\varepsilon > 0$, there exists a sequence $(\alpha_n)_{n \in \mathbb{N}}$ in $\mathcal{A}^+$ and an integer $R$ such that in the enumeration $(\phi_n)_n$ specified by $\phi_{\mu,\frac{1}{ k}} (x )$, where $k \in \mathbb{N}$, $\mu \in \mathbb{Q}$, the convex combination